benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 }
 ```

-The Fulfillment Offerings Multi-Item Job response includes the list of Cart items and a list of fulfillmentGroups.
+The Fulfillment Offerings Jobs GET response includes the list of Cart items and a list of fulfillmentGroups.
 For each item, it lists the [fulfillment group](#fulfillment-groups) ID and fulfillment offerings.

 **Get By Date Ranges**